open11012/HWSD_to_Grid/README.md

 ALL the data are provied by http://www.fao.org/soils-portal/soil-survey/soil-maps-and-databases/harmonized-world-soil-database-v12/en/

-For the files provied by this repository hwsd_tif.tif:  is converted by HWSD.BIL HWSD_DATA_reset.xls:  “one to one” relation between the GRID value and the database attribute MU_GLOBAL hwsd_attribute.m: convert hwsd_tif.tif to one attribute tif file.
+For the files provied by this repository hwsd_tif.tif:  is converted by HWSD.BIL you can download by link：https://pan.baidu.com/s/1EvJyf5J-vZ2wLzLYPWAxKw Fetch Code：t1zr
+HWSD_DATA_reset.xls:  “one to one” relation between the GRID value and the database attribute MU_GLOBAL hwsd_attribute.m: convert hwsd_tif.tif to one attribute tif file.